Subordinate Bank Account

 Once the subordinate bank account is opened and available for use, the following are the ongoing departmental responsibilities:

 - The department will record their deposits into FIS consistent with the amount reported by the bank.
-See the Reference Guide for Create Cash Receipts.
+See the Reference Guide or Simulation.

 - Once processed in FIS, send a copy of the FIS document with the supporting backup to: